jnzj95/Enigma/README.md

 This section will explain how to setup and run the program on your own PC.

 ### Pre-requisites
-Firstly, do make sure you have [Python](https://www.python.org/downloads/) and [Anaconda](https://www.anaconda.com/)downloaded on your computer.
+Firstly, do make sure you have [Python](https://www.python.org/downloads/) and [Anaconda](https://www.anaconda.com/) downloaded on your computer.

 The program should work fine on any webcam, but do make sure to adjust the cam_res variable to a resolution your camera is able to support.